eugenmolchanov/bookofcontacts/README.md

 from = //put here your email address which will send messages;
 password = //password for this email;
 You should create folder "contacts" like "D:\IndividualProject\contacts\" and file log.log like "D:\IndividualProject\log\log.log".
+If you haven't got D folder you should change directories like you want for user photos and attachments in web/src/main/java/util/Data in line 42 and in web/src/main/resources/log4j.properties in line 3 for logger.